aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 </details>

-> Tip: In IntelliJ, if you don't remember the names of the parameters for a particular method, type the method where you want to use it, put your cursor between the parentheses and hit "Ctrl+P." This will show a neat display of the parameters and types.
+> **Tip**: In IntelliJ, if you don't remember the names of the parameters for a particular method, type the method where you want to use it, put your cursor between the parentheses and hit `ctrl+P`.
+This will show a neat display of the parameters and types.

 ![](resources/ctrl-p.png)